I TELL YOU I'M YOUR MAN

 He told the masses years ago that if you like to gamble, he was the man.
 Fortune is shining in favor of metalheads because a biopic of Lemmy is happening.

-The upcoming film, Lemmy, is to be directed by Greg Olliver, who spent three years following Motörhead and Kilmister — who passed away in 2015 aged 70 — for the 2010 documentary of the same name.
+The upcoming film, Lemmy, will be directed by Greg Olliver, who spent three years following Motörhead and Kilmiste for a 2010 documentary.

-The new project, which will be introduced to buyers by VMI Worldwide at the upcoming virtual Cannes market, will center on Kilmister — regarded as a godfather of heavy metal — and his adventures as a "vanguard and talisman of the loudest, dirtiest and most liberated rock ’n’ roll band in the world."
+The new project will focus on Kilmister and his adventures as a "vanguard and talisman of the loudest, dirtiest and most liberated rock ’n’ roll band in the world," according to the article.

 The upcoming film will focus on the bassist and vocalist’s early life in his native England, long before the idea of Motörhead was conceived.